Middle East & North Africa region

 Middle East and North Africa studies at Oxford

-The Faculty of Oriental Studies is one of two main centres at Oxford that study the region.
+The Faculty of Asian and Middle Eastern Studies is one of two main centres at Oxford that study the region.
 It offers a wide range of undergraduate and postgraduate programmes that include Arabic, Persian and Hebrew as well as some of the region’s ancient or less-commonly spoken languages.
-Associated with the faculty are the Khalili Research Centre for the art and material culture of the Middle East; The Griffith Institute for Egyptology and ancient near-Eastern studies; and the Oxford Centre for Hebrew and Jewish Studies, which provides the faculty’s coverage of those subjects.
+Associated with the faculty are the Khalili Research Centre for the art and material culture of the Middle East; The Griffith Institute for Egyptology and ancient near-Eastern studies; and the Centre for Hebrew and Jewish Studies, which provides the faculty’s coverage of those subjects.

 The other major centre for the region is the Middle East Centre at St Antony’s College, an interdisciplinary centre for the study of the modern Middle East.
 Its resources include an exceptional library and archive of material related to the region.
 Its facilities include the RIBA award-winning Investcorp Building, designed by the late Dame Zaha Hadid.

 Libraries and Museums

 The Bodleian Library has some important collections relating to the region, notably a major collection of Islamic manuscripts in Arabic, Persian and Turkish.
 It is also one of only a few libraries in the world that hold significant portions of the Cairo genizah, a unique collection of documents accumulated over centuries by the Jewish community of Old Cairo, which now can provide insight into the medieval Jewish world.

 The Ashmolean Museum has an important collection of art and archaeology from the Middle East and has a dedicated Islamic Middle East gallery.
 Its holdings include important collections of ceramics, textiles and other works, as well as the Cresswell Archive, a unique collection of photographic negatives of Islamic architecture taken by the architectural historian Professor K.A.C.
 Creswell.